manwar/theweeklychallenge/content/blog/perl-weekly-challenge-153.md

 Last week, we had the opportunity to interview the latest champion, [**Alexander Pankoff**](https://theweeklychallenge.org/blog/meet-the-champion-2022-01).
 It was pleasure knowing him.
 Please do checkout to find out more about him.

 `Lubos Kolouch` shared solution in [**Java**](https://github.com/manwar/perlweeklychallenge-club/tree/master/challenge-152/lubos-kolouch/java) for the first time.
 He has also shared in **Python** and **PHP** in the past.
 While talking about guest contributors, I would like to mention one more name, `Eric Cheung`.
 He was introduced to the weekly challenge by fellow member, `Cheok-Yin Fung`.
-He is currently `ranked #12` and recently overtook `Cheok-Yin Fun`.
+He is currently `ranked #12` and recently overtook `Cheok-Yin Fung`.

 Enjoy the week with the another set of tasks.
 Good luck team.